-2 Seattle spots make GQ’s list of “Best New Restaurants in America in 2020”
+2 Seattle spots make GQ’s list of ‘Best New Restaurants in America in 2020’

 The magazine singled out By Tae’s “steaming cup of broth made from three blended misos” that threatened to upstage the tiny counter’s signature sushi.
 For more info, check out our restaurant review of By Tae here.

-Paju in Lower Queen Anne didn’t make GQ’s cut, though the magazine gave a shout out to its endive salad, waxing that “each leaf cradling walnuts, burrata, and an emulsified, jelly-like smoked vinaigrette, like a delirious ’70s canapé.”
+Paju in Lower Queen Anne didn’t make GQ’s cut, though the magazine gave a shout out to its “weird and wonderful endive salad,” waxing that “each leaf cradling walnuts, burrata, and an emulsified, jelly-like smoked vinaigrette, like a delirious ’70s canapé.”
 For more, read our restaurant review of Paju.

-For what it’s worth, GQ’s choices got Brian Canlis’ stamp of approval.
+GQ’s choices got Brian Canlis’ stamp of approval.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.